WhatSock/tsg/AccDC Technical Style Guide/Coding Arena/ARIA Menus/ReadMe.txt

 An ARIA Menu is a simple control type that can easily be made accessible.

-Expected behaviors: A keyboard accessible triggering element opens the menu, the arrow keys are used to browse available menu items or open and close submenus, pressing Tab will close all open menus, and pressing Escape will close the currently open menu.
+Expected behaviors: A keyboard accessible mechanism opens the menu, the arrow keys are used to browse available menu items or open and close submenus, pressing Tab will close all open menus, and pressing Escape will close the currently open menu.

 ARIA menus can be implemented in two ways, horizontally or vertically.